-- Do not park the vehicle near to materials which are highly flammable or explosive. - Allow the vehicle to cool down before covering it. - Apply the brakes on the motorcycle. - Shift the transmission to neutral position. - Switch off the ignition by turning the ignition key to the position ⋈.
+- Do not park the vehicle near to materials which are highly flammable or explosive. - Allow the vehicle to cool down before covering it. - Apply the brakes on the motorcycle. - Shift the transmission into neutral. - Switch off the ignition by turning the ignition key to the position ⋈.

-If the engine is switched off with the emergency OFF switch and the ignition remains switched on at the ignition lock, power continues to flow to most power consumers and the 12-V battery will discharge.
+If the engine is switched off with the emergency OFF switch and the ignition remains switched on in the ignition lock, the power supply to most electrical power consumers remains uninterrupted and this discharges the 12-V battery.
 You should therefore always switch off the engine with the ignition lock - the emergency OFF switch is intended for emergencies only.

 - Park the motorcycle on a firm surface.

-- Swing the side stand forward with your foot as far as it will go and lean the vehicle on it.
+- Swing side stand forward with your foot as far as it will go and lean the vehicle on it.

 - Lock the steering. (

 p.
-32)
+16)